Updated December 2022

 If you work with the elderly, understanding the nuances of verbal and non-verbal communication is truly a crucial skill.
 Strong communication builds trust—which is a fundamental element of any care plan.

 For example, geriatrics professionals need to be conscious of body language.
-They should avoid jargon and complex language, and observe patients closely to determine which communication style work best.
+They should avoid jargon and complex language, and observe patients closely to determine which communication style works best.

 This way, they can ease patients' concerns about the care process, properly address questions, and instill a sense of compassion, respect, and confidence.